Dhrumit1314/Survey_Group_Project/README.md

 PROJECT TITLE: SURVEY CREATOR

 DESCRIPTION:
-THIS PROJECT IS A GROUP PROJECT
+This project is a group project.
-It is a survey creator website where a person can create and take surveys.
+It is a survey creator website and has some authentication where a person can sign up and login and further they can create and/or take surveys.

 TECHNOLOGIES USED: